-The Four Basic Steps for an Uncontested Divorce
+The Basic Steps for an Uncontested Divorce

-The next step in the divorce process is to file the Petition for Divorce with the Spokane court.
-The petition must be filed where you live, not where you were married.
+Once you and your spouse agree, complete and sign the appropriate forms, the next step in the process is to file the Petition for Divorce with the appropriate court.
+The Petition is typically going to be filed where you or your spouse live, not where you were married.

-• You or your spouse are legal residents of Washington state
+• You or your spouse are legal residents of Washington state and

 • The marriage is irretrievably broken